 On discovering the asteroid the GM should let the players know that they will be conducting a short exploration on the surface looking for a point of entry/airlock.
-The PCs will travelling in the ships cutter and may only be gone for a few hours to a day or so thus emphasise that they won’t need tonnes of equipment and supplies.
+The PCs will be travelling in the ships cutter and may only be gone for a few hours to a day or so, thus the GM should emphasise that they won’t need tonnes of equipment and supplies.
 That will be brought over later (in theory at least).

 At best they will find an airlock, get it open and establish a foothold on the ‘Roid from which larger exploration should take place.
 They may not even find a way in during this space walk.

 Make each player list everything they bring onto the cutter (and later onto the Asteroid).
 If it is not written down they don’t have it.
 This list will be vital and will determine the initial flow of the game.
 Keep track of their ammo, battery life, food and water too – it will all run out really quickly!

 The GM should keep up the routine technobabble.
 Have reports of scans of the ‘Roid being discussed: “there are heat signatures in the interior”; “possible fusion engines still running on energy save mode”; “there is a cloud of debris in low orbit”; “trail and halo of debris extends aft for two AU”; “Engine exhaust ports visible to aft”; “no radio or microwave transmissions within one light year” etc